 I am a freelance science writer, performer and comedian with a background in ecology and evolutionary biology.

 I do talks and comedy sets on everything from evolution and ant behaviour to sustainability and superfoods, and have performed at the Edinburgh Fringe Festival, Wilderness Festival, Greenman Festival and pubs around London.
 I have appeared on science comedy panels at Professor Malices' Science Apocalpse and The Science Newseum.
-I have appeared on tv and radio talking about ant behaviour and fire ecology.
+I have appeared on tv and radio talking about ant behaviour, fig evolution and fire ecology.

 My background is in evolution, ecology, genetics and animal behaviour, and I did a PhD on the genetics and social behaviour of the 3cm-long dinosaur ant, Dinoponera quadriceps.
 I've also studied zebra finches, warthogs and bats, and I am curious about topics throughout the biological and environmental sciences.
 I have an endless curiosity about the world and everything in it - how it works, how it came to be here, and how it will respond to future changes.
 I take a realistic, pragmatic approach and I am interested in innovative solutions that generate win-wins for productivity and conservation and sustainability.